Bruc3U/Iowa_liquor_sale_analysis/README.md

 # III/ Analysis:
 ### 1/Exploratory Data Analysis

-The dataset records all of the transactions made between the year 2019 to 2022.<br>

-In Iowa, COVID restrictions were put in place from June 2020 to September 2021.<br>
+In Iowa, COVID-19 restrictions were effective from June 2020 to September 2021.
 Restaurants, bars, and businesses had to close due to increasing cases.<br>
 We will take a look at data before and after those events to draw our conclusions.<br>

 Our analysis will take a look at several features.<br>

-The amount of bottles sold per transaction will be used to construct our analysis.<br>
+The amount of bottles sold per transaction will be used to construct our analysis.
 This will allow us to track the frequency of purchases, and the popularity of certain products.<br>
-We will later, add the number of liters sold and, the total in dollars for each sale.
+Our goal is to first draw a general trend and then isolate factors to follow with a focused view.

 ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/d4493b38-d89e-44e5-8860-a36f73da725f)

 The top best-selling cities are Des Moines, Cedar Rapids, and Davenport.
-The rest of the towns are significantly selling less To have a better understanding let's look at those changes in percent.
+The rest of the towns are significantly selling less.<br>
+To have a better understanding let's look at those changes in percent.

 ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/f39e7258-b4e6-4202-90bf-ce202c7b78df)

-From what the data shows, it seems that the year 2019 through the year of 2020 were just the beginning of the pandemic for the liquor market.<br>
+From what the data shows, it seems that the year 2019 through the year of 2020 was just the beginning.<br>
 We can observe DES MOINES was most affected by the pandemic, with several businesses closing, most individuals remained in the suburbs or outside of the city.<br>
 For instance, WEST DES MOINES has seen the biggest increase yet, which validates the major population movement observed during the pandemic.